Bit-Flip Vulnerability of Shared KV-Cache Blocks in LLM Serving Systems: Methodology

 \subsubsection{Injection Target Selection}

-We target the value tensors of prefix blocks.
-Value-side and key-side bit flips propagate through fundamentally different pathways: a value-side perturbation $\delta$ on element~$v_j$ reaches the attention output directly as $\alpha_{t,j}\,\delta$, whereas a key-side perturbation passes through softmax normalization, producing an indirect, redistributed effect.
-We therefore select value tensors as the most direct propagation pathway, consistent with \textsc{CacheTrap}~\cite{alnahian2025cachetrap}.
+We target the value tensors of prefix blocks, the most direct propagation pathway: a value-side perturbation reaches the attention output directly, whereas a key-side one is redistributed through softmax normalization---consistent with \textsc{CacheTrap}~\cite{alnahian2025cachetrap}.

 The targeted prefix blocks are determined by the prompt construction (\cref{sec:method-setup}).
-Preliminary experiments that sampled all cached blocks confirmed that injections into prefix blocks produced substantially higher output change rates (${\sim}$64\%) than those into non-prefix blocks (${\sim}$7\%), as expected from the shared single-copy design.
-We therefore restrict the injection surface to prefix blocks.
+Preliminary experiments sampling all cached blocks confirmed that injections into prefix blocks produced substantially higher output change rates (${\sim}$64\%) than non-prefix blocks (${\sim}$7\%), as expected from the shared single-copy design; we therefore restrict the injection surface to prefix blocks.